Smiling All the Way to the Dentist

 As for during the dental visit, Dr. Stevens always does (and would recommend you to ask your charge’s dentist to use) the tell-show-do approach.
 It works exactly as it sounds.
 Dr. Stevens tells the child what she is going to do, shows them how it will work, and then does what was discussed.
 The child is then prepared for what’s coming and can voice any concerns

 Dr. Stevens also mirrors the ADHA’s method of avoiding negative words like “hurt” or “pain.”
 She would instead ask, “does it bother you?”
-Dr. Stevens goes even further to call a shot “sleepy juice;” x-rays are known as “pictures,” and the drill is refered to as “a whistle.”
+Dr. Stevens goes even further to call a shot “sleepy juice;” x-rays are known as “pictures,” and the drill is referred to as “a whistle.”
 (So cute!)

 Now I was finally starting to feel at ease for my charge’s first visit to the dentist.
 But I had another concern.
 My charge has high functioning autism and I was nervous such a new environment would cause behavior outbursts.